Upper Level Competency Review Music Studies

 GPA REQUIREMENT (Located under the general information at the top of your Degree Audit)

-Per the College of Education, you must have a 2.75 overall GPA in order to proceed into the Teacher Preparation courses.
+Per the Music Education area, you must have a 2.85 overall GPA in order to proceed into the Teacher Preparation courses.
 Therefore, this GPA will be evaluated and is a factor in the final decision made by the committee members.

 DEPARTMENTAL RECITAL (Located under the Major in Music Studies, BM section of your Degree Audit)